 Master of Music Candidate

 Scott Nguyen has frequently performed with the Dallas Symphony Orchestra, which includes an appearance at the Bravo!
 Vail Valley Music Festival during the summer of 2013.
-He has also collaborated with the multi-Grammy-winning contemporary ensemble Eighth Blackbird.
-In the summer of 2013, Scott was a member of the Music in the Mountains Classical Music Festival Orchestra, located in Durango, CO.
-During this past summer, Scott was a member of the 2014 National Repertory Orchestra, performing in Breckenridge, CO.
-He has earned international honors which include Honorable Mention in the International Trombone Association Edward Kleinhammer Bass Trombone Competition and was a finalist in the ITA George Roberts Bass Trombone Competition.
-He is also an alumnus of the Greater Dallas Youth Orchestra and the Boston University Tanglewood Institute Young Artists Orchestra.
-Scott earned his Bachelor of Music degree from Southern Methodist University, where he studied with John Kitzman, and was awarded the Norman L. Jacobs Memorial Award.
-Additionally, he will be starting substitute work with the New World Symphony this fall.
-Scott is thrilled to be joining the Northwestern Trombone Studio and adapting to a completely new environment!
+He has also performed as a substitute with the New World Symphony.
+He has collaborated with multi-Grammy-winning contemporary ensemble Eighth Blackbird.
+In the summers of 2013 and 2015, he was a member of the Music in the Mountains Classical Music Festival Orchestra, located in Durango, CO, as well as a member of the 2014 National Repertory Orchestra.
+Scott is the winner of 2015 ITA Edward Kleinhammer Bass Trombone Competition as well as being a finalist in the 2010 ITA George Roberts Bass Trombone Competition.
+Scott holds a Bachelor of Music degree from Southern Methodist University, where he studied with John Kitzman, and was awarded the Norman L. Jacobs Memorial Award.
+Scott is currently an associate member with the Civic Orchestra of Chicago, as well as a finalist with the New World Symphony.

 Master of Music Candidate